The Expendables (2010 film): Music

 Composer Brian Tyler announced on his official website that he had been hired to write original music for the film.
 Tyler previously worked with Stallone on Rambo in 2008.

 Godsmack vocalist Sully Erna was approached by Stallone himself to write a song for the film.
 Erna showed him a potential unfinished piece of "Sinners Prayer"; Stallone liked it and wanted to use it in the film.
 However, during the film's post-production, the scene that "Sinner's Prayer" was originally meant to be used in was reworked and the song was taken off the film and its soundtrack.
 The American hard rock band Shinedown contributed a brand new track, "Diamond Eyes (Boom-Lay Boom-Lay Boom)", recorded specifically for the film, but the song does not appear in the film nor its official soundtrack.
 The song was used in the theatrical trailer and the finished piece was released on June 15, 2010.
 Both songs were finally used for the Extended Director's Cut.
 One of the alternate trailers uses the song "Paradise City" by Guns N' Roses.
 The song "The Boys Are Back in Town" by Thin Lizzy (live version featured on Still Dangerous) played in TV spots and is played over the credits.

 The score for the film was released on August 10.
 The track lists have been revealed.

 Release

 Theatrical

 The film had an original scheduled release date set at April 23, 2010, but was later pushed back four months until August 13, to extend production time.
 On March 17, 2010, the official international poster for the film was released.
 A promo trailer (aimed at industry professionals) was leaked online in August 2009.
 Sometime in October, nearly two months after the promo trailer was leaked, it was officially released online.
 The promo trailer was edited by Stallone and it was shown at the Venice Film Festival.
 On April 1, 2010, the official theatrical trailer for the film was released.
 The film had its red carpet Hollywood premiere on August 3, 2010.
 The grand premiere of the film was held at the Planet Hollywood Resort and Casino on the Las Vegas Strip in Paradise, Nevada on August 10, 2010.

+Lawsuit

+In 2011, writer Marcus Webb sued Stallone, Callaham, and the producers of The Expendables for stealing elements from his similarly mercenary themed script The Cordoba Caper.
+The following year, U.S. District Judge Jed Rakoff dismissed Webb's case on a summary judgement after failing to provide sufficient evidence of "striking similarities."
+Rakoff noted that Writers Guild of America arbitration proved that The Expendables was loosely based on Callaham's Barrow script, which was written before Webb's script.
+Rakoff also pointed out that The Expendables is a straight forward action film while The Cordoba Caper is more similar to caper films like The Sting; he also noted that any similarities were due to Scènes à faire as opposed to plagiarism.